We tend to follow people on Twitter because we find them interesting and the content they share relevant and helpful.

 What do Twitter’s rules actually say about following-unfollowing accounts?

-The following is from an older article on Twitter, still available at the time of writing:
+The following is from an older policy article on Twitter, originally available at the time of writing, but since taken offline:

 “... we do monitor how aggressively accounts follow other accounts… We monitor all accounts for aggressive following and follow churn (repeatedly following and unfollowing large numbers of other accounts)... but if you don’t follow or unfollow hundreds of accounts in a single day, and you aren’t using automated methods of following accounts, you should be fine.”